 Then there is the infirmity -- sometimes arriving suddenly as in a fall that injures your spine or a stroke.
 Sometimes in a diagnosis -- cancer, Alzheimers, etc. Sometimes it is in the growing circle of the younger that you love.
 When you were a child, mom, dad and siblings were "your world".
 You may have lost a childhood friend, but probably not.
 Sure, losing a grandparent, aunt or uncle was hard, but "normal" too -- the "natural way of things".

 As you age in the "old style family", you have in-laws, the in-laws have parents, children, grandchildren, close friends.
-Your "risk set" is expanding with grandchildren for you and others as well.
+Your "risk set" is expanding with children / grandchildren for you and others as well.
 When you were young, visits to hospital or funeral home tended to be rare -- for me, my maternal grandfathers funeral at age 9 is my earliest recollection.
 My paternal grandfather passed away before such things registered.

 Now, increasingly, there is nearly always someone in your family or acquaintance in hospital or nursing home.
 Visitations and funerals for co-workers, church friends etc become increasingly frequent.
 You need to be retired to go to all the funerals and to visit those shut-in even if you are blessed with good health yourself!

 As time passes, each lived age "is what it is".
 When we are young we have plans, dreams ... demands and "rights" even -- at least the we believe so when young.
 Stand next to (or in) enough hospital beds, next to enough graves, and the message of lived reality becomes ever stronger.
 We are dust, and to dust we shall return -- as you breath your last, Grace is your only hope -- and neither it, nor anything else are your "right".

 We are not in charge of our own next breath -- nor that of any we love.
 Science is also not in charge, nor government, nor anything in this earthly coil.
 We live in the will of the infinite -- a loving God that wants the best in my case, or maybe a cold cruel random universe for you.